git-girl/superproductivity-cli/README.md

 ## Steps
 - get a thing running that can output json from superproductivity
+  - there is the 2 minute backup thing but then you cant write to the data and get reads only
+  - [ ] understand how the three syncing methods work and how you can hook into them
+    - [ ] sync file
+    - [ ] sync webdav
+    - [ ] sync dropbox
+      - via some authcode
+    - if attaching to them in some form isnt possible id need to block the sync point and then reimplement all syncing features which i dont think is good

 - get a thing running that parses that json
   - represent the data in appropriate datastructures
 - get a programm runing that can query those datastructures